junxit/us-congress-bills-115/metadata.md

 - 2017-09-11 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 115-153.
 - 2017-09-11 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 115-153.
 - 2017-09-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 217.
+- 2017-09-12 — Senate amendment submitted
+- 2017-09-28 — Amendment SA 977 as modified agreed to in Senate by Unanimous Consent.
+- 2017-09-28 — Amendment SA 977 proposed by Senator McConnell for Senator Schatz. (consideration: CR S6232-6233; text as modified: CR S6233) To improve the bill.
+- 2017-09-28 — Measure laid before Senate by unanimous consent. (consideration: CR S6232-6233)
+- 2017-09-28 — Passed Senate with an amendment by Unanimous Consent. (text: CR S6233)
+- 2017-09-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S6233)
+- 2017-09-28 — Senate amendment agreed to: Amendment SA 977 as modified agreed to in Senate by Unanimous Consent.
+- 2017-09-28 — Senate amendment proposed (on the floor): Amendment SA 977 proposed by Senator McConnell for Senator Schatz.(consideration: CR S6232-6233; text as modified: CR S6233)
+- 2017-09-28 — The committee substitute as amended agreed to by Unanimous Consent.